 Analyse and adjust

 And finally, if you’re really looking to nail your social media plan, you need to be willing to look back on your content performance.
 In particular, you’ll want to see which content receives the most engagement to determine your strongest and weakest content themes.
-You could do this manually, from within the social media platform, or by making use of a social media tool such as ContentCal and ContentCal Analytics.
+You could do this manually, from within the social media platform, or by making use of a content calendar tool such as ContentCal and ContentCal Analytics.

 We’re all human, and everybody needs to start somewhere so it’s natural to make adjustments to your social media plan as you go.
 It is the ability to learn and adapt that will help you improve your content for the future, and strengthen your online presence as a result.
 And if you need a little help staying organised?
 ContentCal is a great Hootsuite alternative that’ll make content planning a breeze.

 Find the above helpful?
 Download our free back to basics ebook on creating your 2018 content marketing strategy for more top-class advise